DigitalMachinist/unity-utilities/Assets/Utilities/State Machine/README.md

 Part of the [unity-utilities](https://github.com/DigitalMachinist/unity-utilities) GitHub repo by [@DigitalMachinist](https://github.com/DigitalMachinist).

-This library is based on [this](https://www.reddit.com/r/Unity3D/comments/39eh4x/tutorial_state_machine_behaviours_discouple/) thread from reddit in which [/u/LightStriker_Qc](https://www.reddit.com/user/LightStriker_Qc) proposed implementing an event-based interface to Mecanim states and [/u/loolo78](https://www.reddit.com/user/loolo78) implemented [this](https://www.youtube.com/watch?v=GjwoyqNdimY) as a proof of concept to expose a Mecanic state machine to a Unity application via C# events.
+This library is based on [this](https://www.reddit.com/r/Unity3D/comments/39eh4x/tutorial_state_machine_behaviours_discouple/) thread from reddit in which [/u/LightStriker_Qc](https://www.reddit.com/user/LightStriker_Qc) proposed implementing an event-based interface to Mecanim states and [/u/loolo78](https://www.reddit.com/user/loolo78) implemented [this](https://www.youtube.com/watch?v=GjwoyqNdimY) as a proof of concept to expose a Mecanim state machine to a Unity application via C# events.
 This implementation builds upon /u/loolo78's work and expands the possibilities this kind of system affords significantly by making it possible to start and end control contexts without crossover between states, even when transition times are used to blend animated visuals such as UI screens or even player character animation states.
+Furthermore, it this solution uses UnityEvents heavily to provide powerful inspector access to any event hooks it exposes.

 ![Sample game state machine diagram](https://raw.githubusercontent.com/DigitalMachinist/unity-utilities/master/Assets/Utilities/State%20Machine/StateMachine.png)

-This library is compatible with both Unity Free and Unity Pro and should run on Unity versions back to 3.x (and possibly earlier).
+This library is compatible with both Unity Free and Unity Pro and should run on Unity versions back to 3.x.

 ## The Problem